OxygenCobalt/Auxio/info/ARCHITECTURE.md

 `DetailViewModel` acts as the holder for the currently displaying items, along with having the `navToItem` LiveData that coordinates menu/playback navigation [Such as when a user presses "Go to artist"]

-#### `.excluded`
-This package is responsible for the excluded directory system.
-It contains the database of excluded directories and the dialog that appears when editing them.

-**Note:** Certain naming in this package might not line up with the current name of the package.
-This is because updating those names would break compatibility with previous versions of Auxio.

 #### `.home`
 This package contains the components for the "home" UI in Auxio, or the UI that the user first sees when they open the app.